-When you are in your 40s and 50s, and enjoying vibrant health, it is easy to say you would want to continue working beyond retirement age.
+When you are in your healthy years, the thought would be to work beyond retirement age.
 Yet, for many, this enthusiasm wanes with age as frailty, disability and chronic health conditions develop.
 What sounded good in your younger years may not sound good in your 60s, 70s, or even 80s.

 On the flipside, the thought of idling away 20 or 30 years is not everyone’s idea of retirement bliss.
 Some people would actually be happier and healthier when they continue to work part time so that they can still be productive, stay physically and mentally involved, and remain connected socially.
 For these folks, working makes sense but only for as long as they desire to.